 Invasive Species Control

-Kent Conservation District's STRIKE TEAM is in the field taking action on several aggressive invasive species this summer.
+Kent Conservation District's STRIKE TEAM is in the field taking action on several aggressive invasive species during the growing season.
 When a non-native plant or animal causes harm to the area it's introduced to, it's viewed as "invasive."
 This could mean that it's forcing native plants and animals out of the area, changing the ecological function of the habitat, or is causing damage to the economy or human health.
 Billions of dollars have been spent nationally trying to fight these invaders.
 And YOU can help!

 We have joined forces with the West Michigan Conservation Network.
 WMCN is a multi-county partnership with the goal of raising awareness about invasive species, preventing new invaders from getting established and giving landowners options for controlling the most aggresive invasive species on their property.

 Thanks to State funding through the Michigan Invasive Species Grant Program, Kent CD strike team can now work to control new invaders (termed early detection species).
 These early dectection species like black swallow-wort, jet-bed and chinese yam, can be the most destructive to our natural areas and yet are evaluated as being the most preventable.
 Early detection species are eligible for a COST FREE treatment.
 To request a treatment fill out the link and form.